balianirudh/siliconSharks-2020/Mechanical/README.md

 ## Propulsion

 As stated before, the team was constrained to 4 thrusters.
-This is because of the contraints of the MATE competition.
+This constraint stems from the regulations of the MATE competition and the thrusters chosen for this ROV.
 For safety reasons, teams participating in the Ranger class are limited to a 25 amp power supply.
+The thrusters chosen for this ROV were the Blue Robotics T200 thruster.
+This thruster was chosen because of its force to current ratio and relative affordability.

+"screenshot of force vs current graph of thruster"

+Knowing that the power supply can only supply 25 amps, in the electrical design, 20 amps was allocated to the propulsion system.
+This maximizes the current dedicated to thrusters while leaving enough current for other electrical components and a safety buffer.
+Maximizing the total thrust force is advantageous for obvious reasons.
+It would provide the maximum agility and make the ROV practical for real-world applications.